2.1 Policy Statement

 2.3 Policy and Legally Mandated Uncompensated Leave

-- Family Medical Leave ("FMLA") Leave.
-Employees who exhaust paid vacation, personal, and sick time off during FMLA leave may continue the balance of the leave uncompensated until the twelve (12) week entitlement is fulfilled.
+2.3.1 Family Medical Leave ("FMLA") Leave.
+Employees who exhaust paid sick, vacation, and personal leave during FMLA leave will continue the balance of the leave uncompensated until the twelve (12) week entitlement is fulfilled.
 Employees who are covered by short-term disability may be eligible for compensation after vacation, personal, and sick days are exhausted provided they meet the requirements of the Plan.

 2.4 Non-Policy Provided Uncompensated Leaves